 Applying early for priority consideration is recommended.
 Review of scholarship applications will coincide with the admissions review, with scholarship decisions made at the time of the admissions decision.

 A separate scholarship application is required.
-To get started, simply indicate your interest in applying for a scholarship by checking the appropriate box on the last page of the online application.
+To get started, simply access the Merit Scholarship application on the application for admissions.

 U.S. citizens and permanent residents may apply for federal financial aid in the form of student loans.
 More information can be found from Federal Student Aid at the U.S. Department of Education or through the Office of Student Financial Aid at UW–Madison.